 A credit union is a member-owned financial cooperative.
 The concept of a financial cooperative is simple.
-Credit Unions are owned and operated by their members who pool their savings and lend to each other.
-Serving members is the reason credit unions exist.
-Every credit union operates democratically and each member has voting rights—one member, one vote.
+Credit Unions are owned and operated by their member-owners who pool their savings and lend to each other.
+Serving member-owners is the reason credit unions exist.
+Every credit union operates democratically and each member-owner has voting rights—one member-owner, one vote.

 A Credit Union Is Not-For-Profit.

 A common credit union adage is: "Not-for-profit, not for charity, but for service."
 Since all credit unions are owned by the people who save and borrow there, they have no outside shareholders.
-Earnings are returned to members in the form of lower rates on loans, higher returns on savings, fewer fees and better service to members.
-Their not-for-profit status distinguishes each credit union as a business existing for a purpose other than enriching its board members.
+Earnings are returned to member-owners in the form of lower rates on loans, higher returns on savings, fewer fees and better service to member-owners.
+Their not-for-profit status distinguishes each credit union as a business existing for a purpose other than enriching its board member-owners.

 A Credit Union Is Volunteer Driven.

 The active involvement of volunteers is the cornerstone of the credit union philosophy.
-A credit union's policy-making board of directors and some of its committees are made up of individuals elected by and from the members.
-Volunteers work—unpaid—for the members' benefit.
+A credit union's policy-making board of directors and some of its committees are made up of individuals elected by and from the member-owners.
+Volunteers work—unpaid—for the member-owners' benefit.

 Why Were Credit Unions Created?